-Section 10 of the NDM Algorithms booklet customarily contains a comparison of the proposed EUC Peak Load Factors with the corresponding EUC Peak Load Factors that applied in the previous gas year (in this instance 2017/18).
-The same approach will be adopted in the 2018 NDM Algorithms booklet.
+Section 10 of the NDM Algorithms booklet customarily contains a comparison of the proposed EUC Peak Load Factors with the corresponding EUC Peak Load Factors that applied in the previous gas year (in this instance 2018/19).
+The same approach will be adopted in the 2019 NDM Algorithms booklet.

-The performance evaluation appendix of the 2018 NDM Algorithms booklet will now include four strands of information: 1) Weather Analysis, 2) Unidentified Gas Analysis, 3) NDM Daily Demand analysis and 4) Reconciliation Analysis.
-The inclusion of strand 4 'Reconciliation Analysis' in the 2018 NDM Algorithms booklet depends on DESC confirming the scope and detail of this analysis.
+The performance evaluation appendix of the 2019 NDM Algorithms booklet includes four strands of information: 1) Weather Analysis, 2) Unidentified Gas Analysis, 3) NDM Daily Demand analysis and 4) Reconciliation Analysis.